Stan Lee Papers

 Honorable Discharge documentation for Stanley Lieber

 Lee served in the Army from 1942 to 1945.
-He was honorably discharged with a medal for Good Conduct.
+He was honorably discharged with a medal for good conduct.
 Notice his classification as "Playwright."
 He was one of the few in the Army with this designation.
 His Army experience honed his craft.
-He not only learned to create content quickly, he turned the process into a creative assembly line with various artists captioning, penciling, coloring, and finalizing.
-The style became known as the "Marvel Method."
+He not only learned to create content quickly, but also developed skills in managing creative teams efficiently.

 Resource Identifier